 - Prepare Air Quality Conformity Determinations for the RTSP, TIP, and their respective amendments, as necessary, and submit to FHWA and FTA.
+The draft AQCD for the FY 2018-FY 2021 TIP will be available when the TIP is released for public review and comment, scheduled for January 2017, with anticipated adoption in March 2017.
 No emissions analysis is required as part of the AQCD.
 Continue required conformity consultation with federal, state, and local agencies. - Monitor EPA changes to the federal transportation conformity regulations, NAAQS (including possible new ozone standards), and MOVES model.
-As necessary, coordinate SKATS activities with FHWA and DEQ in the development of responsive amendments to the State Conformity Rule. - Coordination with ODOT and other state agencies in the discussion and strategies of greenhouse gas emission modeling as it may apply to the SKATS area.
+As necessary, coordinate SKATS activities with FHWA and DEQ in the development of responsive amendments to the State Conformity Rule. - Coordination with ODOT and other state agencies in the discussion and strategies of greenhouse gas emission modeling as it may apply to the SKATS area, including reviewing changes to the Target Rule.
 (See also in Inter-agency Coordination section.)